-What has tax got to do with it?
+What has tax got to do with student loans?

-Yes, this is a 'tax guide' for students.
-But we need to talk about student loans as well.
-Why?
-Because the main way of repaying loans taken out since 1998 is via the tax system, so you will deal with both the Student Loans Company (SLC) and HM Revenue & Customs (HMRC) when you leave or finish your studies and start paying back what you owe.
+The main way of repaying loans taken out since 1998 is via the tax system.
+You will deal with both the Student Loans Company (SLC) and HM Revenue & Customs (HMRC) when you leave or finish your studies and start paying back what you owe.